BorisNA/addflex/Readme.md

 ### HOWTO

-1. Convert a dictionary to the StarDict format.
+1. Convert a dictionary to the Kobo dictfile (.df) format.
    `pyglossary test.dsl test.df`

 2. Add infections to the converted dictionary with the provided script **add_flex.py**.